dbrattli/Expression/README.md

 expressions, etc.

-F# is a functional programming language for .NET that is succinct (concise, readable and type-safe) and kind of [Pythonic](https://docs.python.org/3/glossary.html).
+F# is a functional programming language for .NET that is succinct (concise, readable, and type-safe) and kind of [Pythonic](https://docs.python.org/3/glossary.html).
 F# looks a lot more like Python than C# and F# can also do a lot of things better than
 Python: